Understanding Miami's Spring 2026 Market

 What This Means for You

-For sellers: Pricing accuracy is critical.
-The median percentage of original list price received fell to 94% in January, and the median time to contract stretched to 53 days.
+If you are selling, pricing accuracy carries more weight than it has in a while.
+The median percentage of original list price received dropped to 94% in January, and the median time to contract stretched to 53 days.
 Work with an agent who understands current comparables at a granular level and can position your property to attract qualified buyers quickly.
 Strategic improvements through programs like Compass Concierge can meaningfully increase your return.

 Sources